ArielLily/autoTest/test_create.md

 ## Sales Play Category
-SD-WAN For new sync test
+SD-WAN For new sync again